lskatz/lyve-SET/docs/EXAMPLES.md

 Run a test dataset
 ------------------

-See: [examples.md](docs/EXAMPLES.md) for more details.

-The script `set_test.pl` will run an actual test on a given dataset
+The script `set_test.pl` will run an actual test on a given dataset.
+It uses `set_downloadTestData.pl` to get any bacterial genomes and then runs `launch_set.pl`.
+However, the lambda dataset is small enough to fit on GIT and does not need to be downloaded.

     Runs a test dataset with Lyve-SET
     Usage: set_test.pl dataset [project]